crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 ...
 </pre>

-To create a simple http server edit the `src/heroku101.cr` file with the following content.
+To create a simple http server edit the `src/heroku101.cr` file and add the following content:

 {% highlight ruby %}
 # file: src/heroku101.cr